sofort-impfen-de/services/README.md

 ## Running

-To run the development services is easy:
+To run the development services we can then

 ```bash
 # run the appointments service